laythfadhala/AutoFill-Copilot/extension/README.md

 ### Content Scripts

--   `content/form-detector.js` - Intelligent form detection and analysis
+-   `content/sync-auth.js` - Sync authentication between web app and extension
--   `content/autofill-engine.js` - Core form filling logic with AI-powered field mapping
+-   `content/styles.css` - Styles for UI elements

--   `content/styles.css` - Styles for form indicators and UI elements
+Note: In-page autofill and form-detection features have been removed in this branch.

 ### Resources